-This is how books were read in Tove Jansson’s family – Niece Sophia Jansson says that books played a central part in the household
+This is how books were read in Tove Jansson’s family

 Tove Jansson's niece Sophia Jansson writes about the role and importance of books and reading in the Jansson family.

-“The joy of reading is connected to experiencing books as a natural part of your everyday environment and life.
+The joy of reading is connected to experiencing books as a natural part of your everyday environment and life.
 In my childhood home there were loads of novels, comics, non-fiction and picture books for children and adults alike, and reading always played a big part in the Jansson family.
 I can’t imagine living in a world without books since they are such a fundamental part of my life.

 “Tove read non-stop”

-Tove read non-stop too: as a child she used to bring a flashlight with her to bed and read under the covers while the others slept, she simply could not keep herself from finishing an exciting story.
-In later years her own bookshelves started to fill with books about art, storms, philosophy and religion – but more than anything else, she loved fiction.
-She mainly read in Swedish, a little bit in German and French and now and then in Finnish, too.
-From a young age she was already reading quite a bit in English since the antiquarian’s English books were cheaper and her mother hugely admired English culture.
+In later years, her own bookshelves started to fill with books about art, storms, philosophy and religion – but more than anything else, she loved fiction.
+She mainly read in Swedish, a little bit in German and French, and now and then in Finnish.
+From a young age she was already reading quite a bit in English since the antiquarian’s English books were cheaper and her mother greatly admired the English culture.

 Tove_Jansson_Ham_Reading_PerOlovJansson